linsalrob/sphae/README.md

 ## Issues and Questions

-This is still a work in progress, so if you come across any issues or errors, report them under [Issues](https://github.com/linsalrob/sphae/issues).
+If you come across any issues or errors, report them under [Issues](https://github.com/linsalrob/sphae/issues).